rt106/rt106.github.io/SEED_APPLICATIONS.md

 ### Seed application

 The seed applications provide there own web server to serve the application.
-This web server serves the HTML and Javascript content for the application while using the standard Rt 106 web server for the Rt 106 REST endpoints.
+This web server serves the HTML and Javascript content for the application while using the standard Rt 106 web server to access the Rt 106 platform REST endpoints.

 ```yaml
 # web server for seed app can scale if placed behind a load balancer